f18-os/python-intro-Trdodson/shell/README.md

 # Basic Shell

 This directory contains a basic shell program.
-Currently, it is able to take one command with one argument from a user, fork a child process and run the program specified.
-It also redirects the output of the program to a text file, shell-output.txt.
-The shell terminates if the user enters the string "exit".
+It takes commands from the user, forks a child process, and runs the program specified.

+It redirects the output of the program to a text file, shell-output.txt.
+The shell terminates if the user enters the string "exit" at the prompt.

-Code based on p3-exec and p4-redirect programs provided by the instructor.
+## Refrences

+This assignment was prepared in a manner consistent with the instructor's requirements.
+All significant collaboration or guidance from external sources is clearly documented.
+These include:

+* p3-exec and p4-redirect; the shell seen here was built based on the structure of these programs, including the directory search and redirection of the output to a specific file.

 Further edits as warranted - more details soon.